HTMLMin/Laravel-HTMLMin/README.md

 **Force Blade Optimizations**

 This option (`'force'`) forces blade minification on views where there such minification may be dangerous.
 This should only be used if you are fully aware of the potential issues this may cause.
-Obviously this setting is dependent on blade minification actually being enabled.
+Obviously, this setting is dependent on blade minification actually being enabled.
 The default value for this setting is `false`.

 **Automatic Live Optimizations**